cpmech/script-install-mumps/README.md

 ./all.bash [INTEL] [MPI]
 ```

-**NOTE:** For the Intel case with MPI, `install-mumps.bash` will call the `install-metis.bash` script to install ParMetis because we cannot use Debian's libparmetis-dev with Intel.
+For the Intel case with MPI, `install-mumps.bash` will call the `install-metis.bash` script to install ParMetis because we cannot use Debian's libparmetis-dev with Intel.
 Then, the {Par}Metis include files and libraries will be copied to `/usr/local/include/metis` and `/usr/local/lib/metis`, respectively.

-**NOTE:** If you compile the code using the Intel tools (after `source setvars.sh`) and decide to compile the `_open` version, you'll have to open another terminal (because of setvars.sh).
+If you compile the code using the Intel tools (after `source setvars.sh`) and decide to compile the `_open` version, you'll have to open another terminal (because of setvars.sh).

 ## Docker